 The inspection confirmed that by utilising the correct data collection parameters a slow speed bearing defect can be detected in this working environment.
 We were successful in determining a failed bearing prior to catastrophic failure

 MIRCE Science is a theory for predicting expected functionability performance for a functionable system type.
 Accuracy of the predictions is governed by the degree of the scientific understanding of the physical mechanisms, and human rules, that govern the motion of functionable system types though MIRCE Space.
 The main objective of this paper is to address vibration monitoring as one of the possible mechanisms that governs motion of a gearbox through functionability states, which are contained in MIRCE Space.
-In general, and to illustrate this process through a case study related to heavy gearbox used in Plastics Manufacturing industry, conducted by the author with vibration data collected on site by Ian Graham.
+In general, and to illustrate this process through a case study related to heavy gearbox used in Plastics Manufacturing industry.

 The author wishes to acknowledge the support received from Dr Knezevic, MIRCE Akademy, Exeter, UK, while preparing this paper.
 As the “father” of MIRCE Science, Dr Knezevic, has inspired me to view how every day Condition Based Monitoring can have a significant impact on functionability performance of the whole system.
 Consequently, I can now understand how many companies are performing Condition Based Monitoring but are not linking this to the business performance of the whole organisation/company.
 MIRCE Science is the body of knowledge that bring together these two very different but related disciplines, for the ultimate benefit of the user.